-Recommendat ion from section 2 above Risks/Threats/ Opportunities Current Controls Using the Risk Management Matrix Score the risk Future Controls Recommend approval of Treasury Management Strategy for 2020-21 Counterparty risk- the risk that an institution the council has invested is failing or likely to fail resulting in credit loss.
+Recommendat ion from section 2 above Risks/Threats/ Opportunities Current Controls Using the Risk Management Matrix Score the risk Future Controls Recommend approval of Counterparty risk- the risk The council will work closely 9 The council has made a Treasury that an with its conscious Management institution the Treasury decision not to Strategy for council has advisors to put money in 2021-22 and invested is mitigate interest unsecured and the Investment Strategy for 2021-22 failing or likely to fail resulting in credit loss.
 Interest rate risk- if interest rates rise the risk that the council will be subject to higher interest costs.
-If there is a reduction in interest rates or fund prices are affected by a worsening economy lower dividends from funds invested in and a depreciation of the capital value.
-The council will work closely with its Treasury advisors to mitigate interest rate risk.
+If there is a reduction in interest rates or fund prices are affected by a worsening economy lower dividends from funds invested in and a depreciation of rate risk.
 The council has an approved counterparty list contained in the Treasury Strategy setting out the institutions it can invest in, the maximum periods it can invest for and the total value for investing in individual institutions.
-This counterparty list is constantly under review by its Treasury advisors 9 The council has made a conscious decision not to put money in unsecured and low yielding banks and Building Societies deposits.
+This counterparty list is constantly under review by low yielding banks and Building Societies deposits. value. advisors

 Risk Mitigating action Opportunities

 Legal None None

 Property None None

 Human Rights None None

 Health and Safety None None

 Employment Issues None None

 Equalities Issues None None

 Community Support None None

 Communications None None

 Community Safety None None

-Financial: Detailed in the report and above As Identified Returns out perform the budgeted income
+Financial: Detailed in As Identified Returns out perform the

+the report and above budgeted income

 Timetable for delivery None None

 Project Capacity None None

 Other None None